GRID METHOD of RESIZING

 Using Graphite "Carbon" paper

-- Guide-lines are not indented and can be removed completely with Blu-Tack/Wall-Putty or kneadable rubber.
+- Guide-lines are not indented and can be removed completely with Blu-Tack or kneadable eraser.
 You can lay an area of flat tone over any erased area safe in the knowledge that no spurious lines will appear to haunt you!

 - As the drafting paper is hinged at the top of your drawing it can be dropped down at any stage of the drawing to check for accuracy (especially useful if the removal of an error has erased your original guide-lines!).
 When you lose your way this is the "map" that will get you back on course.